8 min read · April 14, 2024

 5. Do I need to physically put the Amazon UPC code on the products I list?

 You can list as many products as needed through a single UPC code.
-If you are selling 100 hairbrushes, then you only need the one UPC code for the product listing on Amazon.
+If you are selling 100 hairbrushes, then you only need one UPC code for the product listing on Amazon.
 You don’t need to actually put the UPC code on the product either.

 Amazon gives each item you list a unique identifier.
 This code is what you put on the actual products.
 The UPC code is only there for listing the product.